htunkhainglynn/eloquent-javascript/async/README.md

 - In synchronous model, you need to wait line 1 even if they are not related.
 - So using async makes not to wait in this situation.
 - It becomes efficient, but not fast.
 If line 1 takes 2 seconds to run, it takes 2 seconds in async too.
 - But when will the async function returns data?
 No one knows.
-So, we need callbacks to run if the async function is done.
+So, we need callbacks to run when the async function is done.

 ### Problems with callbackes.
 - What if the callback needs another callback?
 It becomes callback hell and code becomes hard to read.